 Research, as reported in The Journal of Orthopaedic & Sports Physical Therapy in 2018, found that there was no significant difference between patients who saw an MD then went to PT versus those who went directly to PT through direct access models.
-This is significant today because there is too much wasted time and finances occurring when seeking help for spine care.
-Your typical path to relief is flawed and dangerous at times.
+This is likely because our training revolves around ensuring we understand the muskuloskeletal system and how your body should respond to specific stimuli.
+Going to a qualified PT first helps protect you from unnecessary procedures, medications, wasted time waiting on referrals, and even surgeries.
+Your typical path to relief is flawed and dangerous at times

 You’re out doing yard work or playing with the kids and feel a twinge, but it doesn’t last so you don’t think much about it.
 You go in and rest on the couch, sit and eat dinner, then it’s off to bed.
 You wake up and feel like someone is jamming a burning sharp dagger into your back and let’s not talk about the pain shooting down the leg!
 The logical thing to do in this situation is to rest right?
 I mean isn’t that the first part of RICE?!
 Well, this is a pretty bad idea but who wants to move when it hurts so bad?
 This is where being educated on what pain actually means and what your body is trying to tell you is important.

 A few days later you are still hurting so you take a day off work to see the MD.
 You are given pain meds and muscle relaxers and often told to rest more.
 Well, these band-aids are not fixing anything, so you end up back to the doc.
 Well, if that combo didn’t work let’s try a steroid, an x-ray or MRI, and a referral to a specialist.